saisoftglobal/neobots-wiki/engine-commands/get-botstore-data-command.md

 ## What does this command do?
-This command allows you to get data from tasktServer.
+This command allows you to get data from neobotsServer.

 ## When would I want to use this command?
-Use this command when you want to retrieve data from tasktServer
+Use this command when you want to retrieve data from neobotsServer

 <a id="param_list"></a>